swanky-rt/Student-Navigator/assignment-2/README.md

 ## How to Run the Code

-Please follow below instructions to get the comparisons using FedAvg Aggregator.
+# Please follow below instructions to get the comparisons using FedAvg Aggregator.

-# from repo root
+From repo root
 cd assignment-2/federated_learning_fedAvg

 step 1) Build centralized baseline + shared text/vector artifacts